landawn/mi-erp/README.md

 ---

-## What's the typical “developer ratio” between backend and frontend for a web based erp system?
+## What is the typical backend-to-frontend developer ratio for a web-based ERP system?

 Here’s a practical real-world perspective based on how **most ERP software teams are staffed** rather than code volume — which is often more meaningful for planning.